dogsheep/twitter-to-sqlite/README.md

     $ twitter-to-sqlite user-timeline twitter.db
     Importing tweets  [#####-------------------------------]  2799/17780  00:01:39

-It assumes there is an `auth.json` file in the current director.
+All of these commands assume that there is an `auth.json` file in the current directory.
 You can provide the path to your `auth.json` file using `-a`:

     $ twitter-to-sqlite user-timeline twitter.db -a /path/to/auth.json